Losing your way

 The enemy within us all

-It is the same lower self—the enemy within us all—which prevents so many seekers from admitting the smallest particle of Truth, lest it weaken the hold it has over their thoughts and desires.
+It is the same lower self — the enemy within us all — which prevents so many seekers from admitting the smallest particle of Truth, lest it weaken the hold it has over their thoughts and desires.
 For the same reasons, such seekers generally have a VERY high opinion of their own abilities and become most indignant if you should be foolish enough to point out their abysmal ignorance, ineptitude and gullibility.
-We say 'foolish' advisedly, for no truly wise man or woman would ever do such a thing, except in a general way, as we have attempted in this article.
-Firstly, because to attempt to correct a fool is like continually throwing a stone into the air in the hope it will stay aloft, and secondly, because the wise were all such fools once . . . and charity begins at home!
+We say 'foolish' advisedly, for no truly wise man or woman would ever do such a thing, except in a general way, as we have attempted to do in this article.
+Firstly, because to attempt to correct a fool is like continually throwing a stone into the air in the hope it will stay up, and secondly, because the wise were all such fools once . . . and charity begins at home!
 No, the wise man or woman who has learned the true laws and principles of Occult Science, wisely hold their peace when confronted with a foolish person or foolish and wrong beliefs and thinking.
 They may send forth a loving thought or prayer to the Higher Powers to ask that they enlighten such unfortunates, but they would never openly condemn or criticize them.
 For we repeat: we were all such fools once, including the writer of this article!
 The only difference between a wise man and a fool is that the fool thinks himself to be wise, but the wise man knows himself to be a fool.
-And no, we are not playing with words here, simply stating a profound truth, for those who have the wit to comprehend it; think!
+And no, we are not playing with words here, simply stating a profound truth, for those who have the wit to comprehend the nature of folly and wisdom; think it over!

 We end this article with a quotation from J Michaud PhD, from whose books we have drawn so much of the content of this website, and whose sane and sensible advice to seekers we give in the sidebar on your right: